 Plants such as holly, ivy, and mistletoe had been used in celebrations long before the advent of Christianity and the Christmas celebrations we know today.
 Evergreens were used to ward off evil spirits and celebrate new growth during the Winter Solstice Festival as early as ancient times.

 As Christian traditions became prevalent in western Europe, greenery was kept as part of the celebrations, but ascribed new religious meanings.
-If you’re curious why today we decorate the Christmas tree, or how mistletoe became the excuse to steal kisses, and what new plants have been gaining popularity as Christmas plants lately, now is the time to make yourself a nice cup of tea and scroll through the gallery of Christmas plants we’ve assembled.
+If you’re curious why today we decorate the Christmas tree, or how mistletoe became the excuse to steal kisses, and what new plants have been gaining popularity as Christmas outdoor plants lately, now is the time to make yourself a nice cup of tea and scroll through the gallery of popular Christmas plants we’ve assembled.

 Rosemary

 The quintessential holiday herb, rosemary is as classic as the Christmas tree.
 Its association with Christmas dates back long before the poster child poinsettia had anything to do with it.
 Rosemary is believed to have been one of the plants in the manger where baby Jesus was cradled.
-In the Middle Ages, people believed that if they smelled rosemary on Christmas Eve, they would be healthy and happy throughout the new year, so they walked on rosemary spread across the floors, starting a tradition of rosemary in Christmas decorations that we continue today – with the tabletop rosemary Christmas trees, wreaths, festive swags, and evergreen bouquets.

 How to take care of rosemary

-• Keep your rosemary bush for Christmas fresh by pruning it according to schedule.
+- Keep your rosemary bush for Christmas fresh by pruning it according to schedule.
 Make sure to mist the herb afterward.

-• Keep it near a direct source of light (either next to a sunlit window or outside under full sun).
+- Keep it near a direct source of light (either next to a sunlit window or outside under full sun).

-• In order for the plant to survive until Christmas, water it regularly, even though it’s drought tolerant.
+- In order for the plant to survive until Christmas, water it regularly, even though it’s drought tolerant.
 Water once every 7 to 14 days, since you won’t be able to know from its leaves – they don’t wilt at all.

-• Repot at some point or plant outside until the next Christmas comes.
+- Repot at some point or plant outside until the next Christmas comes.

-• Shape the rosemary from spring, through summer and autumn, and when cold winds come, bring it indoors again.
+- Shape the rosemary from spring, through summer and autumn, and when cold winds come, bring it indoors again.

-• Repot again in a larger pot for improved water retention with good drainage potting soil mix.
+- Repot again in a larger pot for improved water retention with good drainage potting soil mix.

 Holly

 The Druids considered holly to be a sacred plant and attributed magical powers to its red berries and prickly thorns.
 Holly was a symbol of eternal life and fertility and they believed that hanging the plant in homes would bring good luck and protection.
 Christians continued the holy tradition from Druid, Celtic and Roman traditions, changing its symbolism to reflect Christian beliefs.
-Today, holly is symbolic of Jesus Christ in two ways: its red berries represent the blood that Jesus shed on the cross and the pointed leaves refer to the crown of thorns Jesus wore when he died on the cross.

-How to take care of holy
+How to take care of holly

-• After you plant the holy, water every day for the first seven days, then lower down to twice a week.
+- After you plant the holy, water every day for the first seven days, then lower down to twice a week.
 After establishment, the bush will need roughly 2 inches of water at a minimum every week.

-• Fertilizing should happen once a year.
+- Fertilising should happen once a year.

-• Holly bush must be pruned often so that it doesn’t block air by itself.
+- Holly bush must be pruned often so that it doesn’t block air by itself.

-• Don’t cut too much from it when it’s time to make the Christmas decorations.
+- Don’t cut too much from it when it’s time to make the Christmas decorations.
 An extra bush will help minimise the cuts from a single one.

-• And, most importantly, weed often.
+- And, most importantly, weed often.

 Mistletoe